A Threat to Young People’s Health and Safety

-- Most young women do consult their parents before seeking abortion care.
-Nonetheless, many teens live in dysfunctional family environments, and parental involvement laws cannot transform these families into stable homes nor facilitate communications. [m1]Forcing teens to involve parents in these circumstances puts them at risk.
+- Most minors do consult their parents before seeking abortion care.
+Nonetheless, many teens live in dysfunctional family environments, and parental involvement laws cannot transform these families into stable homes nor facilitate productive communications.
+Forcing teens to involve parents in these circumstances puts them at particular risk of violence.

 Parental involvement laws also disproportionately affect young women of color, who are more likely to experience unintended pregnancy as minors and are disproportionately living in states where parental involvement laws are in effect.

 MANY NEGATIVE OUTCOMES, FEW POSITIVE ONES

 - Parental involvement laws often delay young people’s abortion care, leading to costlier, later-term abortion procedures.

 - Parental notification laws do not guarantee that a minor will talk to their parents before they have an abortion.
 Research shows parental notification laws have almost no effect on a young person’s decision to talk with their parent or guardian about their decision prior to an abortion; teens may choose not to involve their parents out of fear of abuse, fear of disapppointing their parent, or a feeling of disconnection from their parent.
 The chief factor determining whether a teen consulted their parent was, not legislation, but the quality of the teen’s relationship with their parent.

 - Parental involvement laws have no clear impact on birth rates or abortion rates.
 Parental involvement laws have led to an increase of minors travelling to states that do not mandate parental involvement or are less restrictive to seek abortion care.
 However, this is also an inaccessible option for many young people as the cost and distance of travel as well as some state requirements of multiple appointments before receiving abortion care can be prohibitive.